Level3-REST/site/doc/profiles/nexus.md

 ### Remove Nexus

-Nexus resources, as central points of business context, might not be entirely deleted by the underlying system.
-Subsequent calls to the removed Nexus can return `410 Gone` to indicate it did exist once but no longer.
-An API should not represent a `DELETE` result as a terminal state like “deleted” but should instead make a state transition to this final state as part of its workflow.
+Nexus resources, as central points of business context, might be removable from the underlying system.
+Removing a Nexus may have follow-on effects on related resources such that they are also removed or orphaned by the removal of their linked Nexus resource.

+Clients remove a nexus by sending a `DELETE` request.

 ![](nexus/remove.svg){: .center-image}